vstevano/toolbox/README.md

 # toolbox
-Collection of tools for pylada
+Collection of tools for pylada.

-Dependencies: pylada, spglib, scipy
+Dependencies: pylada, spglib, scipy.
+Tests are coming.

 The idea is to to put all the auxiliary codes we wrote over time in one place.
-The toolbox folder needs to be copied into the corresponding python site-packages or in some place visible via the PYTHONPATH variable.
+The toolbox folder needs to be copied into the corresponding python site-packages or in some place visible to python via the PYTHONPATH variable.

 The list of tools is: